Antoine-Alexandre/DecodeTech/content/about.md

 # Start with why

-One major observation is at the origin of this website: there exists very few European-centered, multidisciplinary, easily accessible, and independent platforms dedicated to the analysis of the digital world.
+One major observation is at the origin of this website: there exists very few European-centered, easily accessible, and independent platforms dedicated to the analysis of the digital world.

 # Our mission